Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ1: Root Cause of Misconfigurations

 \subsubsection{Unauthorized resource access}

-{Security policies and mechanisms, such as file access control, network firewall, and TLS certificate, may restrict the access of system resources.
+Security policies and mechanisms, such as file access control, network firewall, and TLS certificate, can restrict access to system resources.
 Systems usually disrupt software behaviors which try to access such protected resources.
-For example, in \textbf{CB13}, a user who logged into the system was not authorized to access Apache files, making Apache fail to start.
-Moreover, for network firewall, users must specify the particular ports that can be accessed by the software in case the firewall blocks the connection.
-For instance, in \textbf{CB41}, the user was unaware of the fact that the firewall policy blocked requests to port 443, resulting in a connection timeout.
-Finally, if users want to enable HTTPS in their servers, TLS certificates need to match the domain name and be registered in advance.
-Otherwise, certificate misconfigurations may occur (e.g., \textbf{CB43} and \textbf{CB19}).}
+For example, in \textit{RC$\mathit{_{II}}$-Case\#13}, a user who logged into the system was not authorized to access Apache files, making Apache fail to start.
+Moreover, for the network firewall, users must specify the particular ports that can be accessed by the software in case the firewall blocks the connection.
+For instance, in \textit{RC$\mathit{_{II}}$-Case\#41}, the user was unaware of the fact that the firewall policy blocked requests to port 443, resulting in a connection timeout.
+Finally, if users want to enable HTTPS in their servers, TLS certificates must match the domain name and be registered in advance.
+Otherwise, certificate misconfigurations may occur (e.g., \textit{RC$\mathit{_{II}}$-Case\#43} and \textit{RC$\mathit{_{II}}$-Case\#19}).